idea-statica/iom/README.md

 | Universal Windows Platform   	| 10.0.16299 or newer     |
 | Unity	   	| 2018.1 or newer     |
 # Minimal requirements
-* Microsoft Visual Studio 2015 or newer (Toolset SDK 140) [Download link](https://www.microsoft.com/en-us/download/details.aspx?id=48159)
-* Microsoft Windows 8.1 SDK or newer [Download link](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive)
-* Microsoft .NET SDK 4.5 or newer [Download link](https://dotnet.microsoft.com/download/visual-studio-sdks)
+* Build enviroment supporting .NET Standard 2.0 (Can be Linux with Visual Studio Code and .NET Core, or Windows with .NET 4.8 and Visual Studio)

 # IDEA Open Model - IOM
 IOM interface can be used for the implementation of the link of any application with IDEA StatiCa products.